#110 1️⃣1️⃣0️⃣ 2429. Minimize XOR 🚀🧠

 🏁 Conclusion 🏁

 The “Minimize XOR” problem is a fascinating dive into bit manipulation and optimization techniques.
-By carefully aligning set bits of x
+By carefully aligning set bits of x with those of num1, and filling any gaps from the LSBs, we achieve the smallest possible XOR value.

 Your provided code not only solves the problem efficiently but also demonstrates excellent use of bitwise operations.
 Mastering problems like this helps you tackle a wide range of challenges involving binary representations.
 Keep coding and conquering! 🚀